 Commercial banks provide short and long term loans both in AMD and in foreign currency at interest rates of between 10%-24%.
 There are additional fees charged by the banks, such as one off upfront fees and annual service fees.
 Bank deposits in Armenia are guaranteed by the Deposit Guarantee Fund, in accordance with Armenia legislation.
-Armenia has one licensed credit bureau, the Armenian Loan Reporting Agency ("ACRA") that reports information on 56% of relevant individuals and firms (1,165,741 individuals and 29,781 firms).
+Armenia has one licensed credit bureau, the Armenian Loan Reporting Agency ("ACRA") that reports information on 56% of relevant individuals and firms.

 The banking sector is the largest part of the financial market in Armenia.
-As of 31 December 2014, there were 21 commercial banks operating in the Armenia with 511 branches in Armenia and Nagorno Karabakh; 224 of these were located in Yerevan.
-Armenian commercial banks employ approximately 12,000 people.
+As of 31 December 2015, there were 20 commercial banks operating in the Armenia with 541 branches in Armenia.
+Armenian commercial banks employ approximately 14,473 people.

 The range of banking services has expanded significantly in recent years.
-The number of bank branches continues to increase and electronic banking is becoming increasingly popular.